 The former Greyhound did tease that redemption may not be so easy for Nate.
-“The audience are possibly expecting a redemption arc for Nate, and I’d like to see one I think because that would be nice,” he said, before warning the writers may subvert expectations and not redeem the former assistant coach.
+“The audience are possibly expecting a redemption arc for Nate, and I’d like to see one I think, because that would be nice,” he said before warning the writers may subvert expectations and not redeem the former assistant coach.

-Toheeb Jimoh, who plays Sam, did shed some light on the series future though.
+Toheeb Jimoh, who plays Sam, did shed some light on the series’ future, though.
 He told Entertainment Weekly he wants the series to focus on his character’s relationship with Rebecca.

 “I will fight for it, 100 percent,” Jimoh said.
 “But listen, wherever the story goes, it goes… [Sam and Rebecca] are so close, they have an insane chemistry, but I’m also like, if that’s a friendship then, and it’s platonic as well, then that’s also really [great].
 I think whatever’s best for them, whatever makes them happy in the end, like, I’m rooting for them.”

-In March 2022, at a SXSW Panel, Brendan Hunt dropped a hint that season three could feature a bit more of the origin story between Hannah Waddingham’s Rebecca Welton and her cheating ex-husband Rupert Mannion, played by Anthony Head.
+In March 2022, at an SXSW Panel, Brendan Hunt dropped a hint that season three could feature a bit more of the origin story between Hannah Waddingham’s Rebecca Welton and her cheating ex-husband Rupert Mannion, played by Anthony Head.
 “I think we might see more of people’s origin stories in season three,” he said.

 Waddingham, meanwhile, has said that fans can expect the third season to be “chaotic” for poor Rebeccas as she deals with Rupert’s take over of West Ham.

-While Season 2 took the boot to our emotions with betrayals and potential break-ups littered among the laughs, those responsible look to be back for a third-round as well.
+While Season 2 took the boot to our emotions with betrayals and potential break-ups littered among the laughs, those responsible look to be back for a third round as well.
 Currently, there’s been no news of cast set to part ways with Apple’s Emmy-award-winning show, but we could be seeing some supporting stars get a little more screen time next season.